Publisher of the most cited open-access journals in their fields.

 Frontiers in Oncology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Oncology welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report, Protocols, Clinical Study Protocol and Classification.
+The specialty sections of Frontiers in Oncology welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Protocols, Clinical Study Protocol and Classification.

 When submitting a manuscript to Frontiers in Oncology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.